 We all seem to have a soft spot for people like us, people we can relate to.
 So a good negotiating strategy is to try to put yourself in the seller’s shoes, striving for a personal connection.
 One expert even recommends writing a warm letter to the seller giving some information about you and your family and why this house would be perfect for you.
 And speaking directly with the seller and not relying on an agent to be the intermediary will help establish that connection.
 The seller will like you and will be far more amenable to your terms.

-Are you interested in buying a house in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area?
+Are you interested in buying a house in North Carolina & New Jersey?
 If you are, we may have the opportunity you’re looking for, and we’ll be glad to discuss it with you.